algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 The instruction `MOV RA, "WORLD !
 Hello."` is used to load a string, in this case, `"WORLD !
 Hello."`, into register RA.

-- `RA` is the destination register where the string will be stored.
+- `RA` is the destination register where the string will be stored
 - `"WORLD !
-Hello."` is the string value that will be placed in RA.
+Hello."` is the string value that will be placed in RA

 Example:
 ```assembly
 MOV RA, "WORLD !
 Hello."
 ```

 In this example, the string `"WORLD !
 Hello."` is stored in register RA.
-This instruction is used for initializing a register with a string value.
+This instruction is used for initialising a register with a string value.

 Certainly, I'll add the additional "MOV" instruction examples and the message regarding what not to do.
 Here's the updated section:

 #### 7.1.4 `MOV myTextVariable, "My text"`

 The instruction `MOV myTextVariable, "My text"` is used to load a string, in this case, `"My text"`, into the variable `myTextVariable`.

-- `myTextVariable` is the destination variable where the string will be stored.
+- `myTextVariable` is the destination variable where the string will be stored
-- `"My text"` is the string value that will be placed in `myTextVariable`.
+- `"My text"` is the string value that will be placed in `myTextVariable`

 Example:
 ```assembly
 MOV myTextVariable, "My text"
 ```

 In this example, the string `"My text"` is stored in the variable `myTextVariable`.
-This is a common way to initialize a string variable.
+This is a common way to initialise a string variable.

 #### 7.1.5 `MOV myIntegerVariable, 12`

 The instruction `MOV myIntegerVariable, 12` is used to assign the integer value `12` to the variable `myIntegerVariable`.

-- `myIntegerVariable` is the destination variable where the integer value will be stored.
+- `myIntegerVariable` is the destination variable where the integer value will be stored
-- `12` is the immediate integer value that will be placed in `myIntegerVariable`.
+- `12` is the immediate integer value that will be placed in `myIntegerVariable`

 Example:
 ```assembly
 MOV myIntegerVariable, 12
 ```

 In this example, the integer value `12` is assigned to the variable `myIntegerVariable`.
-This is a common way to initialize an integer variable.
+This is a common way to initialise an integer variable.

 #### 7.1.6 What Not to Do